apache/sedona/docs/api/sql/Raster-operators.md

 ### RS_SetValues

-Introduction: Returns a raster with new values for specified pixel region determined by `colX`, `rowY` pixel coordinates, and shape defined by `width` and `height`.
+Introduction: Returns a raster by replacing the values of pixels in a specified rectangular region.
+The top left corner of the region is defined by the `colX` and `rowY` coordinates.
+The `width` and `height` parameters specify the dimensions of the rectangular region.
+The new values to be assigned to the pixels in this region can be specified as an array passed to this function.

 Format: